daveshap/PlainTextWikipedia/README.md

 # PlainTextWikipedia

 Convert Wikipedia database dumps into plain text files (JSON).
 This can parse literally all of Wikipedia with pretty high fidelity.
+There's a copy available on [Kaggle Datasets](https://www.kaggle.com/ltcmdrdata/plain-text-wikipedia-202011)

 ## Instructions